- See the List of ELECTRI Council Members

 Full Research Grants

-Each year, ELECTRI International publishes a Request for Proposal for research projects that will be selected for funding in January of the following year.
+Each fall, ELECTRI International publishes a Request for Proposal for research projects that will be selected for funding in January of the following year.
 Based upon the annual recommendations of the ELECTRI Council, ELECTRI International commissions essential industry research at the finest universities and research institutions throughout the country.
 At the completion of each research project, the findings are published and disseminated to the entire electrical contracting industry and our allied partners.

 Request For Proposal